DQNEO/babygo/README.md

 It depends only on `as` as an assembler and `ld` as a linker.

-It is composed of only a fiew files.
+It is composed of only a few files.

 * main.go - the main compiler
+* parser.go - parser
-* runtime.s - low level of runtime
+* scanner.go - scanner(or lexer)
 * src/ - internal packages
 * lib/ - libraries